 As the group progressed, God showed me that I wasn’t supposed to teach them anything.
 I was to merely be obedient, start the video, make sure the conversation got going, and listen.
 Wow, did I ever listen.
 I learned so much more from them than they could ever learn from me.

 From these women, I learned about so many things.
 I learned we all struggle with the same feelings of not belonging, being left out, feeling worthless, and not being “enough”.
 If these beautiful women felt that way, why did I expect to feel any differently?

 This is not to say that remembering who God created me to be and how much He loves me are now a given.
 I still struggle.
 I still feel useless.
 I still feel stupid.
 Unattractive.
 Unwanted.
 Unloved.
 Uninvited.
-But (and here’s the kicker)!
-I no longer wallow in it because I know I am not the only one who feels this way.
+But (and here’s the kicker) – I no longer wallow in the “Land of the Uns” because I know I am not the only one who feels this way.

 When I am struggling on a particularly hard day, I now have friends that will speak truth to me, even when it’s hard.
 People that have my back.
 People who pray for me.

 Somewhere along the path, I became vulnerable.
 I opened my heart.
 A heart that had become so hardened against anything good by lies spoken over me that I allowed myself to believe.
 By letting these women in, I have learned that I just need to reach out.
 I’m safe in His love and these women point me back to Him.

 I now “lead” (but not really) women’s groups without hesitation most times they are offered, and, as was the case over the summer, even when they are not planned to be offered.
 We created a group and made it happen, and, as a result, I have a larger pack of prayer warriors armed with God’s truths to set me straight when I stumble.